europeana/rd-europeana-python-api/CONTRIBUTING.md

 There are a few more things to keep in mind while working with our Git workflow besides the interactions patterns outlined above.

 - Collaborators from outside Europeana do not have branch manipulation rights in the GitHub repo.
-As an external contributor, you need to make a fork of the project using the GitHub interface before making any branches.
+As an external contributor, you need to make a fork of the project before making any branches.
 - Use the prefixes outlined above when naming your branches along with short but informative names. *fix-bug* is not a good branch name, but *bug-duplicate-search-results* is.
 You can alternatively use issue numbers, issue names or even ticket numbers after the prefixes.
 - Always make your branch remotely available.
 This allows you to reference your branch on GitHub and for other people to see the current development efforts.
 When other people can see the current progress on a branch and contribute to it, collaboration and troubleshooting becomes easier.